parnpirommonton/Fluid-Web-Interfaces/README.md

 #### Render Command

-This command is used to inject partial HTML files (which are marked by beginning a HTML file name with an underscore '_') into the current HTML file.
+This command will often be used to inject partial HTML files (which are marked by beginning a HTML file name with an underscore '_') into the current HTML file.
+This command can be used to inject fully implemented webpages if needed, however.

 The syntax for the command is as follows: